-A collaborative study of medieval manuscript rolls, scrolls, and manuscript fragments at the Beinecke Rare Book and Manuscript Library, using digital tools.
-Project management and strategic planning consultant.
+A digital edition of medieval manuscript rolls, scrolls, and manuscript fragments at the Beinecke Rare Book and Manuscript Library.
+Project manager and strategic planning.

 A series of symposia held at the Yale University Library which examined how scholarship and its supporting institutions might face the upcoming opportunities and challenges of an open, digital, and networked environment.
 Administrators, librarians, and graduate students also participated in a half-day workshop with leaders in the field of digital scholarship, exploring themes surrounding stakeholders, institutions, and infrastructure.
 The ideas discussed shaped strategies to promote digital scholarship at Yale.
 Project manager.